Cardamom Holiday Bread

 - Dissolve yeast in warm water.
 Add milk, eggs, sugar, butter, cardamom, salt and 2 cups flour; beat until smooth.
 Add enough remaining flour to form a soft dough.

 - Turn dough onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
-Cover with plastic and let rise in a warm place until doubled, about 1-1/2 hours.
+Cover and let rise in a warm place until doubled, about 1-1/2 hours.

 - Cover with kitchen towels; let rise in a warm place until almost doubled, about 45 minutes.
 Preheat oven to 375°.
 Bake until golden, 20-25 minutes.
 Cool.
 Meanwhile, make a glaze by mixing confectioners' sugar and enough milk to reach desired consistency.
 Drizzle glaze over loaves; decorate as desired with cherries and almonds.